phamquiluan/awesome-failure-diagnosis/docs/how-to-deploy-rmit-train-ticket.md

-# How to deploy Tsinghua Train Ticket
+# How to deploy RMIT Train Ticket

 ## 1. Prepare Minikube Cluster